Broken Arrow (Robbie Robertson song): Rod Stewart version

 Rod Stewart covered "Broken Arrow" and included it as the third track on his 16th studio album, Vagabond Heart (1991).
 On August 26, 1991, it was released as the fourth single from the album by Warner Records.
 This version became a chart hit, rising to number two on Canada's RPM 100 Hit Tracks chart and number 20 on the US Billboard Hot 100, becoming Stewart's 21st top-20 hit on the latter chart.
-In the United Kingdom, the song originally reached number 54 on the UK Singles Chart, but in 1992, it was re-released as a double A-side single with Stewart's cover of "Your Song", originally by Elton John; this release peaked at number 41 on the same chart.
+In the United Kingdom, the song originally reached number 54 on the UK singles chart, but in 1992, it was re-released as a double A-side single with Stewart's cover of "Your Song", originally by Elton John; this release peaked at number 41 on the same chart.

+Reviewing Stewart's cover, Billboard characterized it as "a simple and affecting ballad", adding that "Stewart's signature rasp add[ed] a worldly dimension" to the song's lyrics.